NyxScheppen/trying-to-create-something/README.md

-# trying-to-create-something
+# trying-to-create-something new
-I hate my CS teacher
+my CS teacher is suck
+his classes are boring and useless